Meet Winter Love Island 2020 contestants Eve and Jess Gale, the twins with the “ultimate girl code”

 Eve: “With Jess, I have the ultimate girl code.
 If someone upset her I’d never speak to them again.
 In the villa, I won’t be snake-y towards a girl, but if I like a guy I would say.”

-Nonetheless, that’s to not say Jess and Eve might find yourself arguing over a man, because the pair informed HEARALPUBLICIST that they do have “the same taste in men.”
+Nevertheless, that’s to not say Jess and Eve might find yourself arguing over a man, because the pair advised HEARALPUBLICIST that they do have “the same taste in men.”

 What are Eve and Jess’ flip offs?